robin-raymond/zax.io/handle-hint.md

 ## Handle Pointers

-Pointers qualified as `handle` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last common reference to a type's instance is discarded, the type becomes deallocated.
+Pointers qualified as `handle` will automatically track the lifetime of an allocated type by performing [reference counting](https://en.wikipedia.org/wiki/Reference_counting) so when the last reference to a type's instance is discarded, the type becomes deallocated.

-The `handle` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic as a tool to ensure the lifetime of an type's instance is destroyed when the last referencing pointer is discarded.
-A [`hint` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance is kept alive by a `handle` pointer or already destroyed.
+The `handle` pointers are a form of [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) logic used as a tool to ensure lifetime of type's instances are destroyed when the last referencing pointer is discarded.
+A [`hint` reference](https://en.wikipedia.org/wiki/Weak_reference) can be used to prevent circular dependencies by detecting when a type's instance is kept alive by a `handle` pointer or when the type was already destroyed.
 The usage of `hint` references is a common technique to prevent memory leakage issue as `handle` pointers are not automatically [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).

-Thread safety is not addressed with `handle` or `hint` pointers and `handle` pointers should not be used across thread boundaries unless ever time a `handle` pointer is reassigned to another `handle` pointer or transferred to an `own` pointer a thread barrier is place around the assignment.
-Alternatively a `deep` copy can be performed on a `handle` to ensure the contents are copied and allocated using parallel allocators.
+Thread safety is not addressed with `handle` or `hint` pointers and `handle` pointers should not be used across thread boundaries unless every time a `handle` pointer is fully transferred to another `handle` pointer or the `handle` is transferred to an `own` pointer across a thread barrier.
+Alternatively a `deep` copy can be performed on a `handle` to ensure contents are fully copied.

 ### `handle` versus `strong` pointers

 Pointers qualified as `handle` operate in the same manner as [`strong` pointers](strong-weak.md) with a few key differences.
 Whereas `strong` pointers have a `weak` counterpart, `handle` pointers have a `hint` counterpart.
-Pointers qualified as `strong` have thread safety properties related to the lifetime of the instance whereas `handle` pointers do not.
+Pointers qualified as `strong` have thread safety properties related to a lifetime of an instance whereas `handle` pointers do not.

-Due to the overhead because of thread safety guarantees for `strong` pointers, `handle` pointers are more efficient at the cost of thread safety.
+Due to the overhead of thread safety guarantees for `strong` pointers, `handle` pointers are more efficient at the cost of thread safety.

 ### Allocation of `handle` pointers

 Pointers qualified as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, `discard`, and `collect` pointers.
 The difference is that `handle` pointers can be co-owned by more than one variable.
-When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed, and deallocated (unless a `hint` pointer still exists to a combined control and allocation block).
+When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed and deallocated (unless a `hint` pointer still exists to a combined control and allocation block for a type's instance).

 ````zax
 print final : ()(...) = {